FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 ## `ActionHandler` class

-The `load`-method of an action entry point returns an instance of a `nomad.orchestrator.ActionHandler` class which describes the action through a collection of activities and a workflow that connects them.
+The `load`-method of an action entry point returns an instance of a `nomad.orchestrator.base.ActionHandler` class which describes the action through a collection of activities and a workflow that connects them.
 We use [Temporal](https://docs.temporal.io/temporal)'s workflow-activity abstraction here.